 • "Call Bible things by Bible names."

-The bottom line is that God regulates how we have a relationship with Him and with His Son.
+God regulates how we have a relationship with Him and with His Son.
 Christ is head of His Church, which is His body (Eph 1:22-23), and there is One Body (Eph 4:4).
 Jesus has been given all authority in heaven and on earth, and the assembly, the church, which is His body is certainly under His authority.
 The inescapable conclusion is that there is only One Church.
 The assembly is not ours to adapt and adjust to our every whim and desire.

 The Patternist newsletter will cover topics that relate to this scriptural principle.
 We hope you subscribe!